 If you try to cut corners in treatment, you will only prolong the process and end up frustrated and behind.

 Bending the truth

-When I would walk into the dietitian’s office I would look like gold on paper, but my weight was steadily dropping.
-Obviously, I am not the first client to do this, so after 6 months of me lying, cheating, and manipulating my meal plan, it was determined that I needed a higher level of care.
+When I’d walk into the dietitian’s office I looked like gold on paper, but my weight was steadily dropping.
+Obviously, I am not the first client to do this.
+So after 6 months of me lying, cheating, and manipulating my meal plan, it was determined that I needed a higher level of care.

 I thought my team was delusional, I was not even thin in my mind.
 Eventually, I cried as I was dragged into the Carolina house (a residential eating disorder center).
 Even at this point I still had opposing opinions about the meal plan that was put in place for me.

 I knew what was good for me.
 Didn’t they get that?
 (Insert eye roll towards my disordered self here).
 I was flabbergasted by the portion size and thought they were truly trying to kill me.